OpenA3XX/opena3xx.documentation/README.md

 # The OpenA3XX Project

-Welcome to the [OpenA3XX](https://github.com/OpenA3XX) project, a truly open source project for the Airbus A3XX family..
+Welcome to the [OpenA3XX](https://github.com/OpenA3XX) project, a truly open source project for the Airbus A3XX family.

 ---